LezardSC/KAYP-backend-PBW2024/readme.md

 # Backend
 User management with authentication.
-To deploy the smart contract we need to get every informations needed to create the bill of Lading.
+To deploy the NFT we need to get every informations needed to create the bill of Lading.
 In order to do that, we use the DCSA API (https://app.swaggerhub.com/apis/dcsaorg/DCSA_EBL/3.0.0-Beta-1) to standardize the documents.
+Then we serialize it and hash it.

+## Blockchain Implementation
+After getting the hashed document, we mint a NFT and store the hash in its metadata.

 This using the following stack: